marknguy/Snowcone-Greengrass/README.md

      aws iam attach-role-policy --policy-arn <policy_arn> --role-name GreengrassV2TokenExchangeRole
      ```

-### Create the component recipe
+### Create the component
 1. Create a text filed called `com.example.FacialDetection.json` with the following contents.
+This is your component recipe.
 Use the name of your S3 bucket in place of `<my_S3_bucket>`.
 The mjpeg stream URL should go in `<MJPEG_STREAM_URL>`.
 Example: http://username:password@192.168.26.200/cgi-bin/mjpg/video.cgi?channel=1&subtype=1
      ```
      {
        "RecipeFormatVersion": "2020-01-25",